Zev Yaroslavsky: Health care

 In 2002, Yaroslavsky authored a ballot initiative to raise $168 million annually in an effort to avert the potential collapse of Los Angeles County's vast emergency and trauma-care network, which was threatened by a deep health-care budget deficit.
-Measure B passed with a surprising 73 percent of the vote, marking the first time since the 1978 passage of tax-slashing Proposition 13 that county voters had approved a direct tax on their property.
+Measure B passed with 73 percent of the vote, marking the first time since the 1978 passage of tax-slashing Proposition 13 that county voters had approved a direct tax on their property.
 As a result, the county was able to avoid the possible closure of two public hospitals while keeping emergency and trauma-care services afloat.
+Yaroslavsky proposed setting up a health care clinic on the campus of the local Sun Valley Middle School in the northeastern San Fernando Valley.
+The county appropriated $7.5 million for construction costs.

-Yaroslavsky, a former smoker, also has been acknowledged for playing a key role in the county's anti-tobacco efforts.
+Yaroslavsky, a former smoker, played a key role in the county's anti-tobacco efforts.
 In 1996, he successfully pressed the county to sue six tobacco companies to recover hundreds of millions of dollars in health-care costs from smoking-related illnesses.
-He accused the companies of specifically marketing to poor people, immigrants and teenagers who turn to county hospitals and clinics for treatment.
 Four years later, as part of a statewide settlement of tobacco litigation, the county received a $79 million payment, the first to be made annually for 25 years.
 In all, Los Angeles County was expected to receive nearly $3 billion as result of the litigation.

-In 2001, Yaroslavsky was diagnosed with Type 2 diabetes.
-Although a longtime daily runner, he immediately changed his diet and lifestyle, reducing his weight from 215 pounds to 185 in 2008.
-Yaroslavsky said the diagnosis led to his successful sponsorship of an ordinance that now requires all fast-food outlets in unincorporated Los Angeles County areas to post calorie counts on their menus.
+After a 2001 diagnosis with Type 2 diabetes, Yaoslavsky sponsored an ordinance requiring fast-food outlets in unincorporated Los Angeles County areas to post calorie counts on their menus.